 It also passed our tests in retrieving old binaries we could not find on other Usenet servers.
 Are there any negatives at all here?
 There’s very little to complain about, save for the VPN client being a little basic and for support being only in English, but this doesn’t actually reflect on the core Usenet service you get.

-- EXCLUSIVE OFFER: Get 3 FREE Months of Unlimited High-Speed Downloads + 30 Extra SSL Connections - 70% Off [Limited-Time Only]
+- EXCLUSIVE OFFER: Get 3 FREE Months of Unlimited High-Speed Downloads + a Free Newsreader with Search - 70% Off [Limited-Time Only]

 - EXCLUSIVE OFFER: Get 1 Month of Unlimited High-Speed Downloads - 30% Off [Limited-Time Only]